-As a merchant, you can provide customers with a discount for buying subscriptions, choose how to charge customers for their first installment, define a length of a subscription (it can be indefinite), and choose whether customers can pause or even cancel their subscriptions.
+As a merchant, you can provide customers with a discount for buying subscriptions, choose how to charge customers for their first installment, define a length of a subscription (it can be indefinite), and choose whether customers can pause or cancel their subscriptions.
 All these features seem to be very common, but the price is still very unusual.

-But there are some useful and unique features available in Paradox Labs Adaptive Subscriptions.
+However, there are some useful and unique features available in Paradox Labs Adaptive Subscriptions.
 For instance, you can group same-day subscriptions to ship several different ones that run at the same time and belong to one customer.
-The feature helps to save time and money necessary for covering shipping costs.
+The feature helps to save the time and money necessary for covering shipping costs.

-As for shipping, all shipping methods are supported.
+As for shipments, all shipping methods are supported.
 Furthermore, rates are recalculated every time a subscription runs.
 Consequently, the Paradox Labs Adaptive Subscriptions Magento 2 extension saves you from expenditures caused by flat-rate shipping.
 This feature is quite rare, but is it enough to justify the price?

 The company also highlights that the admin grid of Adaptive Subscriptions lets you track subscription statuses, changes, billing information, and recent failures – the functionality is quite common for other Magento 2 modules.

 What sounds really interesting is the complete control over the way subscriptions are billed.
 Although this process runs automatically by an hourly scheduled task, you can do everything manually, triggering billing from the command line or selecting individual subscriptions from the admin grid.
-This approach helps you completely customize the way subscriptions are billed in accordance to your ecommerce needs.
+This approach helps you completely customize the way subscriptions are billed according to your ecommerce needs.
 Furthermore, the Adaptive Subscriptions Magento 2 extension provides you with the ability to change the next billing date and each subscription frequency right in the Magento 2 admin.

-All recurring profiles can be managed under Magenest Subscription -> Recurring Profiles.
+- All recurring profiles can be managed under Magenest Subscription -> Recurring Profiles.